 Because of these market pressures, insurance companies began thinking of new ways to provide long-term care protection.
 The development of long-term care riders and chronic illness riders became the solution to this marketplace need.

 Typically how life insurance works is that you buy a certain amount of coverage and when you die your beneficiaries are paid a check in that amount.
-With these two riders, the insureds can receive “living benefits” if a situation occurs in which they are in need of extra funds while still alive.
+With these two riders, the insureds can receive living benefits if a situation occurs in which they are in need of extra funds while still alive.
 This scenario makes finding the best term life insurance rates for seniors well worth the time and effort.

 Comparing Chronic Illness and Long-Term Care Riders